davxy/datawok-posts/posts/zk-proof.md

 with the pure definition of `ZK` proof which should be tailored to convince only Victor.
 The possibility of third parties observing or Victor recording the event would extend the proof's validity beyond the intended verifier.

-TODO: proof of soundness?
-How can we construct an extractor?

 ### Sudoku